Izmail: History

 Until 18 July 2020, Izmail was incorporated as a city of oblast significance and served as the administrative center of Izmail Raion though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven, the city of Izmail was merged into Izmail Raion.

-The monument to Alexander Suvorov in Izmail's city centre was placed in temporary storage on 12 November 2022, until city deputies decide where it will be kept permanently.
+Following the full-scale Russian invasion of Ukraine, The monument to Alexander Suvorov in Izmail's city centre was placed in temporary storage on 12 November 2022, until city deputies decide where it will be kept permanently.
+On 27 September 2024, Izmail suffered a Russian missile and drone attack.

 Geography

+Location

+The city is located in the Danube Delta on the left-bank of its Chilia branch.
+On the opposite side of the river belongs to Romania.
+The city is surrounded by several lakes among which are Yalpuh, Kuhurluy, Kotlabuh and many smaller ones.

+The city is located in area known as the Budjak steppe which is a southern portion of Bessarabia.
+The opposite bank of Danube elevates as the Tulcea Hills.

 Climate

 Under the Köppen climate classification, Izmail falls within either a hot-summer humid continental climate (Dfa) if the 0 °C isotherm is used or a humid subtropical climate (Cfa) if the -3 °C isotherm is used.
 Izmail experiences four distinct seasons and generous precipitation year-round, typical for the inland South.
 Summers are hot and humid, with temperatures somewhat moderated by the city's elevation.
 Winters are cool but variable, with an average of 48 freezing days per year.